jplandry-fork/monkey365/README.md

 # Get Started

-Install the Monkey365 PowerShell module and run.
+Install the Monkey365 PowerShell module and start assessing your environment.

 [Zero configuration](https://silverhack.github.io/monkey365/install/install-instructions/) and no external Microsoft modules are required.